syncfusion-content/blazor-docs/blazor/rich-text-editor/markdown.md

 ---
 layout: post
 title: Markdown in Blazor RichTextEditor Component | Syncfusion
-description: Learn here all about Markdown in Syncfusion Blazor RichTextEditor component and more.
+description: Checkout and learn here all about Markdown in Syncfusion Blazor RichTextEditor component and much more.
 platform: Blazor
 control: RichTextEditor
 documentation: ug